Law with English Law and European Legal Studies (5 yrs) LLB (Hons)

 AAB obtained in a single sitting of A Levels.
 English is highly desirable.GCSE in English or English Language required.

-Applicants who have achieved AAAA or better are encouraged to apply and will be considered.
+Applicants who have achieved AAAA or AAABB or better are encouraged to apply and will be considered.
 Good performance in additional Highers / Advanced may be required.
 Nat 5 English at C or better is required.
 Higher English is highly desirable.
 Higher ESOL is also recognised in lieu of Higher English where the mother tongue is not English.Note: we do not double count a Higher and Advanced Higher in the same subject, but we do consider that a B at Adv Higher is equivalent to an A grade at Higher.

 Higher English is highly desirable.
 Higher ESOL is also recognised in lieu of Higher English where the mother tongue is not English.Where a combination of Higher and Advanced Higher is offered, individual subjects are counted at one level only.